Fursuits are durable enough to wear for performance, dancing and interaction, but they are also individual pieces of art which need love and care.

 Maintenance and Fragile Areas

+Brush your suit often!
 You should always brush out the fur on your suit at cons and before/after wear.
 Not only does this keep your suit looking fluffy and attractive for photos, it will keep your fur from getting that nappy 'old stuffed animal' look.
-The best brush for this job is a SLICKER BRUSH, which can be purchased at any general store or pet shop for under five dollars.
+The best brush for this job is a slicker brush, which can be purchased at any general store or pet shop for under five dollars, or a horsehair brush.
 You don't need to spend too much time brushing, just a few swift strokes will make a big difference.
+Overbrushing may pull out the fur over the long term.

-MAINTENANCE AND FRAGILE AREAS:
+FRAGILE AREAS:

 If damage occurs to your suit that is not out of blatant negligence or purposeful alteration, contact me and I will be able to fix your suit.
 Kilcodo Costumes has a 2-year repair warranty, more info about this can be read on the F.A.Q. page.